 Additionally, medical cannabis is being researched for its potential benefits in managing symptoms associated with Parkinson's disease, Alzheimer's disease, Huntington's disease, fibromyalgia, and various types of cancer.

 However, the effectiveness of medical cannabis varies from individual to individual, and more research is needed to fully understand its therapeutic potential for different conditions.
-Patients interested in using this substance should consult with healthcare professionals to determine if it’s appropriate for their specific medical needs.
+Patients interested in using medical cannabis should consult with healthcare professionals to determine if it's appropriate for their specific medical needs.

-Similar to other substances, there is a potential for misuse and addiction to this substance.
+Similar to other substances, there is a potential for misuse and addiction to cannabis.
 If you or someone you know is struggling with cannabis addiction, seek professional treatment.
 Many insurance plans cover addiction treatment services, making it more accessible for individuals to get the help they need.

-Cannabis Use Disorder (CUD) refers to problematic cannabis use, leading to clinically significant impairment or distress.
+Cannabis Use Disorder (CUD) is a diagnosable condition characterized by problematic patterns of cannabis use, leading to clinically significant impairment or distress.
 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), CUD encompasses a range of symptoms indicative of problematic cannabis use.

-These symptoms include cravings, difficulty controlling its use, continued use despite negative consequences, tolerance (needing more of the drug to achieve the desired effects), withdrawal symptoms, spending excessive time obtaining or using the drug, and giving up important activities due to use.
+These symptoms include cravings for cannabis, difficulty controlling its use, continued use despite negative consequences, tolerance (needing more cannabis to achieve the desired effects), withdrawal symptoms when not using cannabis, spending excessive time obtaining or using cannabis, and giving up important activities due to cannabis use.
 The severity of CUD can range from mild to severe, depending on the number of symptoms present.

 According to data from the Substance Abuse and Mental Health Services Administration, an estimated 16 million residents in the United States aged 12 or older met the criteria for CUD in 2021.
 This represents a notable portion of the population, highlighting the significance of addressing cannabis addiction as a public health issue.